Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 Each daw object has a built-in mixer, where you can add effects on master and each channel.

 The `master_effects` attribute of the daw object is a list that could take `Synth` data structure as effect plugins.
-The `channel_effects` attribute of the daw object is a list of list that could take `Synth` data structure as effect plugins for each channel.
+The `channel_effects` attribute of the daw object is a list of lists that could take `Synth` data structure as effect plugins for each channel.
 There is a list for each channel of the daw object to store effect plugins.

 You can load effects from python scripts or a VST3 plugin to master or a channel by using `load_effect` method, when you load a VST3 plugin, it will be converted to a `Synth` data structure for more convenient processing.